Coexistence of topological Anderson insulator and multifractal critical phase in a non-Hermitian quasicrystal: Topological Anderson insulator

 where $X$ is the coordinate operator and $\mathrm{Tr^\prime}$ denotes the trace over a central region of length $L^\prime$.
-We find $W=1$ in the TAI phase and $W=0$ in the trivial regime.
+In this work, we have taken the central region with $N/2 \leq n \leq 3N/2$ such that $L^\prime = N$ in the numeric implementation.
+We find $W=1$ in the topologically nontrivial regime and $W=0$ in the trivial regime.

 The resulting phase diagram in the $v-\lambda$ plane is shown in Fig.~\ref{fig2}(a).
-The numerically obtained winding number agrees precisely with the analytical boundaries in Eq.~(\ref{TopoPhase}), confirming the emergence of a disorder-induced topological phase.
+We can see that in the region with $1<v<2$, the system is trivial when the disorder is weak.
+As $\lambda$ increases, the system will enter into the nontrivial phase with $W=1$, this is the topological Anderson insulating phase induced by the nonreciprocal quasiperiodic disorder.
+When $\lambda$ further increases, the system will become trivial again at $\lambda=2$.
+The boundaries separating the blue and yellow regions with different winding numbers, which are numerically obtained, agree precisely with the analytical boundaries in Eq.~(\ref{TopoPhase}), as indicated by the red dashed and solid lines in Fig.~\ref{fig2}(a), confirming the emergence of a disorder-induced topological phase.